All posts

 Migration Path from EasyDCIM

-• Racks — Rack definitions and locations
+• Racks — Rack definitions with their datacenter associations

-FluxBilling (all-inclusive): FluxBilling Starter covers 250 clients at $24.95/month.
+FluxBilling (all-inclusive): FluxBilling Lite covers up to 10 clients at €4.95/month, Starter covers up to 250 clients at €24.95/month.
 DCIM, all plugins, and all payment gateways are included.
-One license, one system, one invoice — $24.95/month total.
+One license, one system.

 Making the Switch